desirable-objects/hapi-ending/readme.md

 ## Configuration

+    Currently you can configure the baseUrl which is useful if you want to copy and paste urls, and whether the plugin is enabled or not.
+Disabling the plugin is highly advised for production environments.

     var whatamiConfig = {
         baseUrl: 'http://your.domain:1234' // defaults to protocol-less server host+port,
         enabled: true // defaults to false